 Towing is complicated, isn’t it?
 Every time I think I know everything, I go back to SAE J2807 or the FMVSS, and I learn something new!

-One of my Readers, “Charlie,” recently asked me a series of insightful questions.
-I thought his questions were very insightful, so I’ve edited our conversation and posted it here.
-I hope it will be helpful for everyone else, too.
+One of my Readers, “Charlie,” recently poked and prodded me with a series of insightful questions.
+I’ve edited our conversation and posted it here.
 You can never learn too much about safe towing and weight capacities!

 Charlie Asks: “Does a Weight-Distribution Hitch Return Weight to the Front Axles?
 And Is Cargo Capacity Calculated with the RV Moving or Stationary?”